eliboa/fs_mitm/README.md

 ## Disclaimer
 This is WIP.
 I only tested it with splatoon 2 (and atmosphere 0.7.4) but it should work with other Nintendo franchises (MK8, BOTW, Arms, etc).

-The module allocates enough size in LayeredFS to play the biggest files.
+The module allocates enough memory in LayeredFS to play the biggest files.
 It should work for other formats but i never tested it.

 **USE WITH CAUTION**